I saw you last night.

 You wore green and the light through the window

 meant a late summer evening.
-I smelled the hose pipe and heard the footsteps on the gravel.
+I smelled the hose pipe and

 Us in the midst of some glittering dust.